-A. It serves only fast foods and quick meals including the burger, sandwich, pizza, fried chicken, fried rice with vegetables, all type of soft drinks and lassi.
+A. It serves only fast foods and quick meals including the burger, sandwich, pizza, fried chicken, fried rice with vegetables, all types of soft drinks and lassi.
 If you want to have lunch or dinner, you can order the set menu that includes: fried rice, vegetable, chicken, curry and other local items.
 Lassi and pizza are my two favourite foods of this restaurants and I often have these two items.

 Q. What do you suggest I order?

-A. I would suggest you to order a small California Pizza, one glass of Lassi and a mixed vegetable item.
+A. I would suggest you order a small California Pizza, one glass of Lassi and a mixed vegetable item.
 I am quite fond of this menu and enjoy eating it a lot.
 I am quite sure if you are not a pizza hater, you would also like it.